OSMLatam/OSM-Notes-Ingestion/docs/XSLT_Profiling_Guide.md

 ## Overview

-This guide explains how to use the XSLT performance profiling functionality to analyze and optimize XSLT transformations in the OSM-Notes-profile project.
+This guide explains how to use the XSLT performance profiling functionality to analyze and optimize XSLT transformations in the OSM-Notes-Ingestion project.

 ## What is XSLT Profiling?

 XSLT profiling provides detailed performance metrics for XSLT transformations, including:

 - **Execution time** for each template
 - **Number of calls** to each template
 - **Memory usage** patterns